Architects, Engineers & Consultants

 For more information on the University's PlanGrid implementation, please contact Eric.Newby@utah.edu.

 Unifier is a web-based collaboration environment designed to support project and facility management at the University of Utah.
-Planning, Design & Construction and Business Services utilize Unifier to support project management activities on campus.
+Project Design & Construction and Business Services utilize Unifier to support project management activities on campus.
 The system is utilized during all phases of a project.
 It allows project managers, University clients, architects, engineers, contractors, and administrators to collaborate, route, review, and approve contracts, change orders, and invoices.

 Primarily, the Unifier system is used to provide accurate and timely project financial information, track closeout processes, and create an electronic repository for all projects.
 For more information on the University's Unifier implementation, please contact email@example.com